DanAun/bingo-app/README.md

-Here's the updated README that reflects that the `docker-compose.yml` file is already in the root of your project:

 ## 🎉 Bingo App

 Welcome to the **Bingo App**!
 This app is designed for you and your friends to stay connected and have fun playing bingo together, no matter where you are.